Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Free guided tours of the palace are available in multiple languages.
 Inquire at the information center.

-NOTE: All palaces in Seoul are free on the last Wednesdays of the month!
+1. All palaces in Seoul are free on the last Wednesdays of the month (Culture Day), plus on some Korean public holidays like Seollal (Lunar New Year’s Day) and Chuseok (Korean Thanksgiving Day).

-If you enter wearing a hanbok (traditional Korean clothing), you get free admission.
+2. If you enter wearing a hanbok (traditional Korean clothing), you get in for free.

 You can also rent a hanbok from Oneday Hanbok, a hanbok rental shop near the palace and the cost ranges from 10,000 to 30,000 won depending on the outfit.